 The Project site is surrounded by residential uses to the north, west, and south; the Meridian West industrial project, located within the March JPA planning area, to the east; and two new industrial buildings built by Exeter, located in Riverside County, to the east and north.
 The residential uses to the north and west are part of the Mission Grove neighborhood in the City of Riverside.
 The residential uses to the south are part of the Orangecrest neighborhood in the City of Riverside.
 The residential uses to the south are part of the Orangecrest neighborhood in the City of Riverside.
-The residential uses to the South are part of the Orangecrest neighborhood in the City of Riverside.
+The residential uses to the south are part of the Orangecrest neighborhood in the City of Riverside.
 The closest schools to the Project site, Benjamin Franklin Elementary School and Amelia Earhart Middle School, are located south of the Project site in the Orangecrest neighborhood.
-The Benjamin Franklin Elementary School is located approximately 0.8 miles south of the Project site and the Amelia Earhart Middle School is located approximately 0.8 miles south of the Project site and the Amelia Earhart Middle School is located approximately 0.8 miles south of the Project site and the Amelia Earhart Middle School is located approximately 1 mile south of the Project site.
+The Benjamin Franklin Elementary School is located approximately 0.8 miles south of the Project site and the Amelia Earhart Middle School is located approximately 0.8 miles south of the Project site and the Amelia Earhart Middle School is located approximately 0.8 miles south of the Project site and the Amelia Earhart Middle School is located approximately 0.8 miles south of the Project site and the Amelia Earhart Middle School is located approximately 0.8 miles south of the Project site and the Amelia Earhart Middle School is located approximately 0.8 miles south of the Project site and the Amelia Earhart Middle School is located approximately 0.8 miles south of the Project site.